ruby-processing/PConstants/docs/_posts/2017-07-03-getting_started.md

 date:   2017-07-03 07:34:13
 categories: pconstants update
 ---
 Somewhat inpired by [ruby koans](http://rubykoans.com/) I believe the only way you will really get to get deep understanding of [JRubyArt][jruby_art] and [propane][propane] is by understanding the internals.
 Here we compile `PConstants.java` into a library and access the constants from ruby.
-We use minitest to explore the constants.
+We use minitest to explore the constants see [github][distro].

 ### Requirements